RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## Key Information

 + **Professor contact info**: The *preferred* method of contact is email at talbertr@gvsu.edu.
 For questions that anyone in the class might answer, please post to the class feed on **Campuswire**.
 You can also DM me on Campuswire.
 + Class meetings: MTWR 2:00-2:50 online.
-Class sessions will be held on Zoom using the link
+Class sessions will be held on Zoom using the link https://gvsu-edu.zoom.us/j/94860437207?pwd=MzdYS3VoQUZkdWcxT3NKR0VCeEpxQT09 and passcode **342013**.
+You will need to sign in to Zoom to join he
 + **Drop-in hours**: XXXXX   P

 ## What will each class be like?